Ivovis/week-10-assignment/misc/presentation.md

 # Java

-- Final major point
+- Easy install and run
-- Support with evidence or anecdote
+- More work to put in to make it
-- Keep slides uncluttered
+- 2 Libries for JSON and SQLite

 ---